linuxprogramking/LinuxToolkit/README.md

 If you feel stuck at any stage press 'enter' or wait for uprgades/ updates to fully finish before cancelling.

-CPU % utilisation averages will not work on virtual machines.
+CPU % utilisation averages may not work on virtual machines.
 I will in future add a clause specific for VMs.

-I would also appreciate any donations which can be sent to the following bitcoin address:

-		            341cPqhG9aBy9kRgBfJsUiHEyM4ykUu8Qr
+Full testing has been done on the following distributions:

+Ubuntu - Debian
+Kali - Debian
+CentOS - Redhat
+Calculate - Enoch
+OpenSUSE - Slackware
+Black - Arch
+Arch (standard)

+If you want testing done on a particular operating system then get in touch via: linuxprogramking@outlook.com